-The centre rescues and cares all types of wildlife, but specializes in reptiles and marsupials.
-Animals that we receive or rescue can be either sick, injured, orphaned, abandoned, confiscated or surrendered.
+The centre rescues and cares all types of native wildlife, but specializes in reptiles.
+Animals that we receive or rescue can be either sick, injured, abandoned, confiscated or surrendered.

 Sick, injured or orphaned wildlife

-- Birds (including nocturnals) are commonly found on the side of the road after either being hit by a car or sometimes a juvenile on its first flight.
-On some occasions, we receive birds who were intentionally shot or had feathers cut.
+- Birds (including nocturnals) are commonly found on the side of the road after being hit by a car.
+Baby birds attempting their first flight often fall to the ground.

-- If you find an injured animal and require assistance, please contact us or call the Wildcare Helpline on (08) 9474 9055.
+- If you find an injured reptile (or you would like a reptile to be relocated) and require assistance, please contact us.
+For birds and marsupials, please call the Wildcare Helpline instead on (08) 9474 9055.

-- A rehabilitation hospital is housed on the propery where many sick and injured mammals, birds and reptiles are nursed back to health and returned to the wild whenever possible.
+- A rehabilitation hospital is housed on the property where many sick and injured animals are nursed back to health and returned to the wild whenever possible.

 - Animals ready to be released are thoroughfully assessed whether they can feed and move on their own and whether suitable and safe areas are found.

 - Others with permanent injuries are kept at the Centre and utilized in our education programme for schools and communities.

 - The costs of animal care include veterinary (surgery, pre and post-operation care, x-rays, medications), feeding, cleaning, enrichment, utilities and advertising.